mattmc3/zebrafish/README.md

 ### Compared to frameworks

-Projects like [oh-my-zsh] and [prezto] are neat.
+Projects like [oh-my-zsh], [zimfw] and [prezto] are neat.
 They do a ton of work to create a full featured ZSH environment, and make ZSH welcoming and exciting for new users.
 But these frameworks have downsides.
 They can be slow.
 They have a ton of files and configs and plugins.
 They are in charge of bootstrapping your whole ZSH configuration.
-They mix themes and aliases and configuration options and functions and plugins all into one giant soup of ZSH stuff.
+They mix concepts of themes, aliases, functions, shell options, and plugins all into one giant soup of ZSH stuff.
 It's hard to know what it's all doing, and even harder to modify the parts you might not like.

 Zebrafish is different because it's not a ZSH framework that tries to do everything under the sun.
 Instead, it's just a set of sane defaults and handy tools that lets you easily build up the rest of you ZSH config from there.
+You can even use it with a ZSH framework if you prefer.
 Since Zebrafish is housed in a single file, you also can easily do things like:

 - See everything Zebrafish does in one place
 - Turn off parts you don't like